EMDR Certified Therapist

 I was able to carry on and start to focus on the joyful pieces that felt buried inside me.

-As a clinician trained in EMDR (levels I and II), I am excited for you to learn more about the process and the overall benefits.
+As a clinician certified in EMDR, I am excited for you to learn more about the process and the overall benefits.

 What does EMDR stand for?